rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- In five years, I would like to be a **Machine Learning Engineer** where I can see long-term career advancement from where I am now, as well as improving my communication skills further.
+- In five years, I would love to be an **industry expert** that can work on Artificial Intelligence technology to flourish its business operations and provide convenience to the team.
 Being proficient in both technical and interpersonal skills could help me get a leadership position and expand my duties.

 #### **Which is more important to you: the money, or the work?**